ALASdoo/alasdoo_com_v2/content/english/what-we-do.md

     - title: 'Augmenting development teams with experienced experts'
       id: 'dev'
       image: 'images/dev_anim.gif'
+      alt: "Developer working on laptop, with signs for CSS, HTML, JAVA and JS around him."
       content: 'We can provide both staff augmentation and dedicated teams, depending on your needs.